 1. The Pantheon

-The breath-taking Pantheon in the center of Rome is a sight to behold, with its huge domed portico containing an open hole leading up to the sky.
+The breathtaking Pantheon in the center of Rome is a sight to behold, with its huge domed portico containing an open hole leading up to the sky.
 Romans constructed the Pantheon in 25 BCE.
-They dedicated this majestic temple to all the Roman gods (pan meaning god, and theos meaning gods).
-Since then conservationists have made several major renovations.
+Traditionally it was thought that the Pantheon was a temple dedicated to all gods.
+Its name is derived from the Greek words “pan”, meaning “all,” and “theion” meaning “of a god”.
+However, several scholars, have recently suggested that instead of a traditional temple to the gods, the building was a dynastic sanctuary, linked to emperor Augustus and his family.
+Since then, conservationists have made several major renovations.
 This means it is still standing strong, and remains a place of religious worship for the Roman Catholic Church today.

 2. The Roman Temple of Augustus and Livia, Vienne

 Situated in the French city of Vienne, Romans built the temple of Augustus and Livia in honor of their great and heroic Emperor Augustus and his wife Livia.
 They completed this impressive building in around 20 BCE to 10 BCE.
 Given its age, this iconic building is remarkably well-preserved.
 Moreover, this great monument to the first true Emperor of Rome is now an iconic emblem of the Gallo-Roman settlement in Vienne.